 - Gets in your eyes: Rinse your eyes with water for 15-20 minutes.

 - Gets on your skin: Remove wet clothing and rinse skin for 15-20 minutes.

 - Is swallowed: Call the Poison Control Center at (800) 222-1222 or 9-1-1.

 - Is inhaled (e.g. poisonous gas): Quickly get to fresh air and call Poison Control or 9-1-1.

 - Carefully clean up the spill using a towel.
 Make sure you wear rubber gloves for extra protection.

 - If you have a mercury spill in your home, ventilate the area and keep children and pets away.
 Do not vacuum the spill.
-For more information call Oakland County Environmental Health at 248 424-7190 or look up their mercury web page at
+For more information call Oakland County Environmental Health at 248 424-7191 or go to https://www.oakgov.com/health/information/Pages/Mercury-.aspx